-The Environmental Management Act (EMA) No.7 of 2007 and the Environmental Assessment Policy for Sustainable Development and Environmental Conservation (1995) set the guiding policy/ legal framework for environmental management in Namibia.
-The small-scale mining activities triggers activities listed under the EMA Regulations of 2012, as follows.
+The Environmental Management Act No.7 of 2007 and the Environmental Assessment Policy for Sustainable Development and Environmental Conservation (1995) set the guiding policy/legal framework for environmental management in Namibia.
+The small-scale mining activities triggers activities listed under the EMA Regulations of 2012, thus cannot be undertaken without an EIA being conducted and an ECC being obtained.
+The listed activities triggered by small-scale mining are as follows.